Information for a ventilation officer certificate of competence (CoC), including how to apply, legislative requirements, and where to find help.

-The following unit standards are required for Ventilation officers and should be showing on your record of achievement:
+The following unit standards are required for a ventilation officer CoC and should be showing on your Record of Achievement:

 Demonstrate knowledge of the application of regulatory requirements to manage an extractive site

-Demonstrate basic knowledge and ability required to work in an underground mine
+Demonstrate basic knowledge and ability required to work in an underground operation

 Use mathematics to solve problems in an extractive industries workplace

-Supply, maintain, deliver, and store services for an underground mine
+Maintain and install services for an underground operation

 Manage first aid in an emergency situation